-There are a lot of implications of gender-changing surgery.
+There are a lot of implications of sex-changing surgery.
 That is, things to think about which will change.
 They can be quite daunting.
 Support groups such as GIRES, below, have some helpful information which may be of aid in tackling this.

 Did you find this information useful?

 Further reading & references

 - Good practice guidelines for the assessment and treatment of adults with gender dysphoria; Royal College of Psychiatrists (2013)

 - Standards of Care for the Health of Transsexual, Transgender, and Gender-Nonconforming People, version 7 2012; World Professional Association for Transgender Health (WPATH)

 - Trans - a practical guide for the NHS; Dept of Health, October 2008

 - Gender Identity and Development Service (GIDS); Tavistock and Portman NHS Foundation Trust.

 - Murad MH, Elamin MB, Garcia MZ, et al; Hormonal therapy and sex reassignment: a systematic review and meta-analysis of quality of life and psychosocial outcomes.
 Clin Endocrinol (Oxf).
 2010 Feb 72(2):214-31. doi: 10.1111/j.1365-2265.2009.03625.x.
 Epub 2009 May 16.

 - The Gender Recognition Act; Press for Change